AvolitesLtd/TitanManual/docs/controlling-fixtures/using-the-select-buttons-and-wheels.md

 ![Attribute Editor - Blades](/docs/images/Attribute-Editor-Blades.png)

 >   Updated personality files may be required to support the keystone/blade functions.
-If the functions are not shown in the Attribute View, try downloading and installing the latest personality file, then run the Update Patched Fixtures command.
+    If the functions are not shown in the Attribute View, try downloading and installing the latest personality library, then [update the personalities](../patching/changing-the-patch#updating-patched-personalities) in the Patch menu.

 ## Setting Attributes from the Softkeys